ctslater/ZtfIngest/README.md

 Match IDs
 =========

-The format of the globally-unique match IDs is FFFFFccQfTsssssss.
+The format of the globally-unique match IDs is TFFFFRRfssssss.

+- T: Type; 1 for source, 0 for transient.
-- F: Field ID, 5 digits.
+- F: Field ID, 4 digits.
-- c: CCD ID, 2 digits.
-- Q: Quadrant ID, 1 digit.
+- R: Readout channel ID (combined CCD and amp)
 - f: Filter ID, 1 digit (1:g, 2:R, 3:i).
-- T: Type; 1 for transient, 0 for non-transient.
-- s: matchID from the original matchfile, 7 digits.
+- s: matchID from the original matchfile, 6 digits.

 To-Do
 =====